Sbekucraft/Sbekucraft-Client/README.md

 Official modpack for Sbekucraft, the official Minecraft server of Sabaku No Maiku's community.
 This modpack is an optional client-only addon to play on the server.
 To gain access to the server you need to be a Sabaku Twitch/Patreon member (links below).
 As Sabaku has an Italian community, this description is kept to the bare minimum.
-If you want help to play on the official server and can't speak Italian, come to the [official Telegram channel](https://t.me/sbekucraft) and go into the discussion group, you'll find someone ready to help.
+If you want help to play on the official server and can't speak Italian, come to the [official Telegram group](https://t.me/sbekucraft), you'll find someone ready to help.
 If instead you want to just play with this modpack, feel free to do so.
 If you want the feature list, just use a translator to translate the Feature section.